 How Do I Get My Free Credit Report?

-You may already know that you're entitled to a free credit report from each of the three major credit bureaus each year.
-But there are other circumstances in which you may also qualify for free credit reports.
+You may already know that you're entitled to a free credit report from each of the three nationwide credit bureaus.

 - By calling: (877) 322-8228;